Part 1: From Hanoi to Hue.

 latest news about Brexit.
 He was very concerned what would

 happen to EU bears and other toy animals living in the UK.
 Would

 EU bears need a passport to enter Britain?

 "It's really one step forward, two step back and three spins," McBear concluded.
-"Everything is fuzzy and blurred with deadlines, postponements and then another delay.
-I don't know whether I'm drunk or plastered!
+"Everything is fuzzy and blurred with deadlines and delays, and I don't know whether I'm drunk or plastered!

 London, April 2019